Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety: Experiment

 Training was conducted in two stages: pretraining on the cleaned LAION-CC-SBU-558k dataset, followed by visual instruction tuning on the cleaned LLaVA-v1.5-mix665k dataset.
-To demonstrate the benefits of \safellava, we pre-train and fine-tune LLaVAOneVision-0.5B and LLaVA-v1.5-7B models leading to \textit{Safe-LLaVA (0.5B)} and \textit{Safe-LLaVA (7B)} respectively.
-We now focus on evaluating \textit{Safe-LLaVA} models along with other leading MLLMs under the \prismC benchmark using GPT-4 and Gemini-2.0-flash as evaluators.
-Results on \prismL are reported in Supplementary Section~\ref{sec:prisml}.
-We also describe detailed environment and hyperparameters for both model training and testing in Supplementary Section~\ref{sec:safe_llava_vs_llava}.
+To demonstrate the benefits of \safellava, we pre-train and fine-tune LLaVA-OneVision-0.5B and LLaVA-v1.5-7B models leading to \textit{Safe-LLaVA (0.5B)} and \textit{Safe-LLaVA (7B)} respectively.
+We now focus on evaluating \textit{Safe-LLaVA} models along with other leading MLLMs under the \prism benchmark using GPT and Gemini as evaluators.
+We also describe detailed environment and hyperparameters for both model training and testing in Appendix Section~\ref{sec:safe_llava_vs_llava}.